guanyc/guanyccom/content/posts/privacy.md

 ---

-We will not acquire and store any infos from your phones except  Google adsense/admob sdk will track your urls and taps.
+We will not acquire and store any infos from your phones except  Google adsense/admob sdk may track your taps.